nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 changes to "Under review".

-Note that, once an article is submitted, a weekly email digest will invite all editors will be invited to comment on the submission.
+Note that, once an article is submitted, a weekly email digest will invite all editors to comment on the submission.
 Comments will trigger an email notification to the assigned editors (and only them).
 It is up to the assigned editors to contact the Editors in chief if something unexpected arises based on the comments.